École Bilingue Chardin

 Motor and sensory skills

-From the age of 2, children are true little explorers of the world around them, and they must be free to move around and explore their environment.
-At École Bilingual Chardin, everything is adapted to their size.
-The children will also be able to satisfy their need for "maximum effort" and movement in the motor skills room.
-Maximum effort and motor skills are a prelude to mental development.
-The child's concentration on his or her body, which requires effort, will later help him or her concentrate on more intellectual tasks.
+From the age of two, children are considered to be in the initial stages of exploring the world around them.
+It is imperative that they are granted the freedom to move and explore their environment.
+At École Bilingue Chardin, all aspects of the educational environment are meticulously adapted to suit the physical dimensions of the students.
+It has been demonstrated that children will also satisfy their need for "maximum effort" and movement in the motor skills room.
+The capacity to exert maximum effort and to exhibit proficient motor skills are indispensable for optimal mental development.
+The child's ability to concentrate on physical tasks requiring effort will later facilitate their ability to focus on more intellectual tasks.

 Practical life